JabboRamirez/Mission-to-mars/README.md

 For this project I am using:

 Chrome Developer Tool to identify HTML and CSS components.
-Beautiful Soup (extracts data) and Splinter (automates web browsers) to automate the scrape jupyter notebook.
+Beautiful Soup and Splinter to automate the scrape jupyter notebook.
 Python to write the script scraping.py.
 MongoDB, a NoSQL database to store data.
 MongoDB can handle the data that isn’t structured, data without relationships to other data.
 Mongo uses a document model which means that data is stored in JSON data structures.
 Flask to render the data and create a web application app.py.